CredBot

 LLM Evaluation & Results

-Qualitative examination of the LLMs’ explanations reveals that the models are able to identify signals under given definitions and provide systematic, evidence-based reasoning by referencing specific textual details.
-Below are 2 examples of signal evaluations from o3-mini and deepseek-v3, the 2 models with highest IRR scores.
+Qualitative analysis shows that the models accurately identify signals based on the given definitions and provide systematic, evidence-based reasoning with specific textual references.
+Below are two evaluation examples from o3-mini and deepseek-v3, the top-performing models.

 o3-mini